 Campus Learning Center

 The CLC also provides the Campus Testing Center, which offers administration of proctored exams, make-up testing and placement exams.
-For make-up testing, students must consult with their professors to arrange for tests to be taken in the Campus Testing Center.
-The professor will then send the exam directly to the test center, and the student will schedule a time to take the exam
+For make-up testing, students must consult with their professors to arrange for tests to be taken in the testing center.

 Writing Center